MrBounty/ZipponDB/README.md

 ## Link query - Not yet implemented

-You an also link query.
+You can also link query.
 Each query return a list of UUID of a specific struct.
 You can use it in the next query.
 Here an example where I create a new `Comment` that I then append to the list of comment of one specific `User`.
 ```js
 ADD Comment (content='Hello world', at=NOW, like_by=[]) => added_comment => UPDATE User {id = '000'} TO (comments APPEND added_comment)